Attractions

 Fun Zone

-Ray Cammack Shows returns with more than 40 rides and 20 games.
-Participate in RCS’ Read to Ride program for school-aged children.
-Parents can scan a QR code and have their children write book reports in exchange for a carnival ride.
+Ray Cammack Shows returns for its 40th year as the official fun zone of Fair.
+Join the Read to Ride program for school-aged children – parents can scan a QR code and have their children write book reports in exchange for a carnival ride.

 Support Carter's Foundation, a nonprofit organization that distributes care packages for children undergoing cancer treatment and hospitalization.
 Donate your stuffed animal carnival winnings and share your Fair joy with these brave children.
 Donation boxes are located at the Guest Relations booths at Yellow Gate and Blue Gate.
 Win a prize, give a prize!